RC-Recruiter/IT-Recruiter/README.md

 In this repo I collect and share usefull artifacts for IT Recruiters.

-1. **Agile recruiting kanban board**
+***Agile recruiting kanban board***
-I use this type of boards to manage the pipeline
+This is an example of a board I use to manage the hiring pipeline
 ![](job-board.png)